How Pronated Feet Affect Lower Legs: Abnormal foot mechanics can create symptoms in your legs

 Pain in the lower legs is a common finding with runners and other athletes who have a foot imbalance.

 Orthotics will correct the pronation, and will thereby reduce the strain of the lower leg muscles and tendons.
-With orthotics, the muscles and tendons of the lower legs will function normally.
-Once the foot mechanics are controlled with the orthotics, then the tendons no longer have to strain with every step.
+The muscles and tendons of the lower legs will function normally, and once the foot mechanics are controlled, the tendons no longer have to strain with every step.

-Some people wonder if the orthotics are like a “crutch” whereby the muscles can weaken with the use of orthotics..
+Some people wonder if the orthotics are like a “crutch” whereby the muscles can weaken after continued use.
 The answer is no!
 The tendons and muscles of the lower legs will function normally within their normal ranges of motion, they just won’t be strained to go beyond what they were anatomically intended to do.

 How Rigid High Arches Can Create Lower Leg Pain